 Upon return to in-person classes, hygiene routines will be reinforced regularly.
-Each class will have information to reinforce the importance of handwashing.new.google.com/google.com/ and sneezing into one's sleeve if a tissue is not available.
+Each class will have information to reinforce the importance of handwashing, avoiding touching one's face/eyes/nose/mouth, and the importance of coughing and sneezing into one's sleeve if a tissue is not available.